-Step 2: Remove the top panel from the chassis as indicated in the "Chassis Cover" section of this manual.
+Step 2: Remove the motherboard tray from the chassis as indicated in the "Chassis Cover" section of this manual.

 Step 3: Identify the M.2 SSD on the motherboard, refer to Figure 1 for additional help.

-Step 4: Remove the Philips screw using the PH1 or smaller bit screwdriver, then pull straight back in a parallel position to remove the M.2 SSD from the slot on the motherboard.
+Remove the Philips screw using the PH1 or smaller bit screwdriver, then pull straight back in a parallel position to remove the M.2 SSD from the slot on the motherboard.